pip-services/pip-services-docs/content/en/golang/kafka/connect/kafka_connection.md

 #### CheckOpen
 Checks if the connection is open.
-Raises an error is the connection is closed.
+Raises an error if the connection is closed.

 > (c [*KafkaConnection]()) checkOpen(correlationId string) error
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### Close